rmessett15/SQL-Employee-Tracker/README.md

 4. Once node.js v16 is installed, in the terminal, utilize the command npm init -y to initialize and create a package.json where project files will be stored.

-5. Next, use the terminal to run the command npm i to install the dependencies associated with this application (developers may need to install express and uniqid directly from the command line, to do so the command for express will be npm i express to install the latests version of Express framework globally so that it can be used within the node terminal, and npm i uniqid to install the latest version of uniqid).
+5. Next, use the terminal to run the command npm i to install the dependencies associated with this application (developers may need to install dependencies directly from the command line).

-6. To run the server, within the terminal, type the command npm start or node server.js.

-7. Once the server is running, users can then access the front end of the application within the browser to observe full functionality of the site.
+      Commands to install each dependency:
+         - Command for sequelize will be npm i sequelize
+         - Command for mysql2 will be npm i mysql2
+         - Command for dotenv will be npm i dotenv
+         - Command for inquirer will be npm i inquirer@8.2.4
+         - Command for chalk will be npm i chalk

+6. Once all dependencies are installed, you will need to create the database.
+To do this you will need to navigate to the directory db directory containing the schema.sql file.
+Once there, you will need to open up a MySQL shell to run the command source schema.sql.

+7. Once the database has been created, you will then need to seed the database (this will also create the model structure for the tables within the database).
+To do this, navigate to the root directory and run all the files associated within the seeds folder.
+This needs to be done from the root directory because the.env file lives within the root.
+The commands will look like the following (node ./seeds/departments, node ./seeds/roles, node ./seeds/employees).

+8. Once the database has been seeded, you will then be able to run the command npm start from the root directory to invoke the application.

 ## Credits

-Much of this application followed outline code found within the week 11 class activities (specifically activity 24).
-Also worked closely with one of class TA's Jenny Trevizo to handle the delete route functionality.
+Much of this application followed outline code found within the week 13 class activities (specifically activity 10).
+I worked with a tutor (Phillip Loy) who helped me finalize the updating an employee role functionality.
+Also worked closely with one of class TA's Jenny Trevizo, and a good friend Brian Dillmann to handle joining the tables.

 ## Features

-Features of this application include the users ability to retrieve and save notes from/to a mock database.json file which will persist on page load unless deleted.
+Features of this application include the users ability to view, and manage the departments, roles, and employees within their company all from the command line.
+It utilizes sequelize, allowing us to interact with the database directly through JavaScript, giving the user an interactively dynamic experience.

 ## Usage Information